Achieving Better Local Regret Bound for Online Non-Convex Bilevel Optimization: Online Bilevel Optimization with Window-Averaged Local Regret

-Existing regret analyses rely on specific regularity measures of environmental variation, and assumptions typically require these variations to grow sublinearly.
-These assumptions are inherently unobservable in advance and largely beyond our control.
-In this section, we introduce a new analysis framework to remove this fragile dependence.
+Existing regret analyses rely on specific regularity measures of environmental variation, typically assuming that these variations grow sublinearly.
+However, such assumptions are inherently unobservable a priori.
+In this section, we investigate the OBO problem with window-averaged local regret.
+We propose a novel algorithm whose regret bound is independent of environmental variations, providing a more robust performance guarantee.